w3c/csswg-drafts/css-writing-modes-3/transition-updated-cr-2017-09.md

 The [Disposition of Comments](https://drafts.csswg.org/css-writing-modes-3/issues-cr-2015)

-:boom: or is it this one [Disposition of Comments on GH](https://github.com/w3c/csswg-drafts/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3Acss-writing-modes-3%20)

-Of the 23 issues raised, 12 were accepted.
-Three were rejected, and the commenter indicated they were satisfied.
+Of the 22 issues raised, 12 were accepted.
+Three were rejected, and for two of them the commenter indicated they were satisfied.
-Three comments were invalid.
+Five comments were invalid.
 One, calling for a Japanese translation of the specification to be linked, was rejected as out of scope (translations may be provided by third parties of W3C Recommendations, following the usual procedure).

 ## Formal Objections